- You are here:

 - the role colleagues at all levels play in driving action and change across their organisation;

 - the challenges for culture and inclusion posed by informal structures, flexible and hybrid working;

 - ways to engage with your workforce.

-Stephanie will be sharing with us her insights into what works, as well as where she sees the challenges that employers face in building an inclusive culture.
+Stephanie shared with us her insights into what works, as well as where she sees the challenges that employers face in building an inclusive culture.

 About our Speaker